-As the federal government continues to wrestle with these delays, small businesses are looking for ways to ensure faster deliveries to customers, who have gotten used to quick shipping and are more reticent to shop in brick-and-mortar stores because of the risks posed by COVID-19.
+As the federal government continues to wrestle with these delays, small businesses are looking for ways to ensure faster deliveries to customers, who are still reluctant to shop in brick-and-mortar stores because of COVID-19 risks.

 Although some business owners, such as Chu, said they’re sticking with the USPS, others are switching to other shipping services, like FedEx and UPS.

 “In the past, we had always given people options for shipping, but due to issues over the past couple of months with COVID, we instantly upgrade them to express shipping so that the customer receives their package on time,” said Jeff Moriarty, marketing manager at Moriarty’s Gem Art.
 “People are still used to receiving packages quickly due to companies like Amazon, so to stay competitive, we need to do what we can to make the customer happier than ever and receiving their package fast helps a ton.”

 He’s also looking ahead to prevent delays during the holiday season.
 “We will be completely removing the first-class option and only giving the option for express shipping, which we will be offering for free,” Moriarty said.
 “This will be the only way we can guarantee the customer receives their package in a timely manner.”

 Companies that rely on prompt payments are shifting to online services, such as Square, PayPal and Venmo.
 David D. Schein, president and general counsel at Claremont Management Group, said one way he’s dealt with the delays has been to move most of his business transactions online.